harry30225/Brick-Breaker/README.md

     * Dynamic Bricks : Max Strength - Red Bricks , Medium Strength - Blue Bricks , Low Strength - Yellow Bricks
     * Red Bricks require 3 hits to break , blue one requires 2 and yellow one requires 1
     * After every hit the score is updated by 10 points only on Dynamic Bricks
+    * A new brick called Rainbow brick is added it changes its color at every frame until hit by the ball
+    * After 10 seconds of starting the game, the brick set moves down by 1 step whenever the ball hits the paddle, Thus it is a time limited game

 * User
     * In a game every user has 3 lives